a-m-b/lyrical/README.md

 - To get a list of artist's songs it first has to get the artist by searching by name - this could return multiple results but the app will just pick the first.
 - Once the artist is found it will then search for a list of albums with results paged but the app currently only picks the first batch.
 - As above but with track search.
-- Lyric results are limited to the first 20 otherwise it will take forever... performance would definitalty need sorting!
+- Lyric results are limited to the first 20 as the API has a tendancy to start slowing down / timing out, API also often doesn't return results for valid track names.